-If you’re not sure where your skin stands on the issue of physical vs. chemical, look for a product that delivers a little bit of both, like the SLMD Glycolic Acid Body Scrub.
-This body exfoliator uses glycolic acid, lactic acid (an even gentler AHA), and willow bark extract plus small granules to exfoliate the skin without stripping it of the moisture and oils it needs to function properly.
+If you’re not sure where your skin stands on the issue of physical vs. chemical, look for a product that delivers a little bit of both.
+A body exfoliator that uses glycolic acid, lactic acid (an even gentler AHA), and willow bark extract plus small granules will work to exfoliate the skin without stripping it of the moisture and oils it needs to function properly.

-3. It treats a ton of skincare conditions and concerns, from keratosis pilaris to dark spots.
+3. It treats a ton of skincare conditions and concerns.

 Acne and dull, rough skin are the most common reasons to treat with glycolic acid, but its powers don’t stop there!
 Thanks to those exfoliating properties, glycolic acid can be used to treat just about anything trapped under the surface of the skin.

 This can be particularly helpful for anyone looking to rid their skin of dark spots or acne scars, which have resulted in pits or pockets tough to conceal.
-It’s also ideal for the rough, bumpy symptoms of keratosis pilaris.
+It’s also ideal for the rough, bumpy skin that needs exfoliation.
 Glycolic acid is great for ingrown hairs because it reduces dead skin buildup and inflammation.

 4. It’s safe for just about anyone to use.